tomaspinho/modern-validator/README.md

 }
 ```

 A `validator` is a function returned by `modern-validator` when called with a `schema` object.
+It throws a `ValidationError` when any of the values fail validation and returns `undefined` otherwise.
 Example:

 ```javascript
 const mv = require('modern-validator');